Close

 Our representative will get in touch with you at the earliest.

-What is the Difference Between Participating and Non-participating Policy?
+Difference Between Participating and Non-Participating Policy

-• 7,920 Views | Updated on: Mar 28, 2024
+• 13,328 Views | Updated on: May 05, 2025

 Participating policies, also known as with-profit or dividend-paying policies, offer a unique dynamic between the policyholder and the insurance company.
 The defining feature of participating policies is the potential for policyholders to receive dividends.
 These dividends are a share of the insurer’s profits and are distributed among policyholders based on the company’s financial performance.